BABEL-AGI-BLOCKCHAIN/PIVOT-Backend-JS/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

 First, change the .env.example to .env and set the variables and then run the development server:

 setup postgres in your machine and then

-To connect to pg server
+To connect to pg server or after any change in the prisma.schema file
 ```bash
 npx prisma migrate dev --name init --skip-seed
 npx prisma db push